 Check out the youtube link below for the video

-Reinforcing my understanding of depth and shadows in painting.
+Reinforcing my understanding of depth and shadows in a landscape painting.
 Enjoy!

 What do you do on a Friday Night?
 Sketch off course.
 Here is a sketch I recently did of a pic I got off of the internet.
 This is done in graphite, but it has less value range than charcoal, but the beauty of graphite is that you can do it on a white sofa.
 Some sacrifice has to be made to get your fix. 🙂 Enjoy.